 In 2019 we declared a climate change emergency and pledged to become a carbon neutral authority by 2040.
 In 2020 we adopted our Climate Change and Green Recovery Strategy.

-Contained within this strategy are four objectives which we will achieve over the coming years to increase the sustainability of Stafford Borough as a whole.
+Contained within this strategy are 4 objectives which we will achieve over the coming years to increase the sustainability of Stafford Borough as a whole.
+The four objectives are:

+- CC1 To reduce emissions from our own activities - CC2 To work in partnership with Government, elected bodies and members, partners, residents and businesses across the Borough to take action that contributes to carbon neutrality and sustainable development within communities and across the natural environment - CC3 To mitigate and adapt to climate change - CC4 To continue to implement our green recovery objectives

 This document contributes to the delivery of Objective CC3.

-Climate Change Objectives

-CC1 To reduce emissions from our own activities

-CC2 To work in partnership

-CC3 To mitigate and adapt to climate change

-CC4 To continue to implement our green recovery objectives